Create a Syllabus

 • Expectations for academic conduct

-It is important that students are aware of services available on the MIT campus to support the holistic student, particularly where to go if they need accommodations for disabilities and where they might seek help if they are experiencing stress or mental health challenges.
+In addition to traditional statements directed toward course policies (e.g., expectations for academic conduct, collaboration policy), you can also include statements that show your students that you care about their well-being in the course.
+You can highlight services available on the MIT campus to support the whole student, particularly where to go if they need accommodations for disabilities and where they might seek help if they are experiencing stress or mental health challenges.
 While you are free to tailor the language on your syllabus, example statements from Disabilities and Access Services and Student Support Services are provided below.
+You can also include tailored inclusivity statements, statements about mental health, and others detailed below.
+See MIT’s DoingWell site for additional statements.
+Beyond providing additional transparency and support for your students, several studies show that in classes with learner-centered syllabuses, students are more likely to view the instructor as creative, caring, and reliable and that students themselves are more motivated to succeed in the course (Richmond et al., 2016).

 Example syllabus statements